-In cases where clients are uncommunicative and their lease has expired or when clients fail to return recalled layouts within a lease period, at the least the server MAY revoke client layouts and/ or device address mappings and reassign these resources to other clients (see "Recalling a Layout" in [RFC5661]).
+In cases where clients are uncommunicative and their lease has expired or when clients fail to return recalled layouts within a lease period, at the least the server MAY revoke client layouts and reassign these resources to other clients (see Section 12.5.5 in

+[RFC5661]).
 To avoid data corruption, the metadata server MUST fence off the revoked clients from the respective data files as described in Section 2.2.